michaelshire/GitHubOrgLogCapture/README.md

 `EMAIL` - the email address used during a commit of the newly created log.

 For me, this is an interim solution until GitHub Log Streaming becomes generally available.

+GitHub Actions (and its GITHUB_TOKEN secret) requires read/write access to the repo.